Azure/iot-operations-sdks/doc/README.md

 ## Layering

-The Azure IoT Operations SDKs provide a number of layers for a customer to engage on:
+The Azure IoT Operations SDKs provide a number of layers for a customer to develop with:

-1. A set of primitive libraries, designed to assist customers in creating applications built on the fundamental protocol implementations, **RPC** and **Telemetry**.
+1. A set of primitives, designed to assist customers in creating applications built on the fundamental protocol implementations, **Commands** and **Telemetry**.

-1. A session client, that augments the MQTT client, adding reconnection and authentication to provide a seemless connectivity experience.
+1. A s**ession client**, that augments the MQTT client, adding reconnection and authentication to provide a seemless connectivity experience.

 1. A set of clients implementing integration with **Azure IoT Operations services** such as **State Store**, **Leader Election**, **Leased Lock**, and **Schema Registry**.